RosettaCommons/documentation/application_documentation/analysis/PeptiDerive.md

 Expected Outputs
 ================

-Depending on the value of the `report_format` option, PeptiDerive outputs in one of two formats
+Depending on the value of the `report_format` option, PeptiDerive outputs one of two formats

 Markdown
 --------